lambda-11235/FarRP/README.md

 stepSF : SF a b -> DTime -> a -> (SF a b, b)
 ```
 Here we see that the `SF` is producing a result of type `b` given an input of
-type `b` and a time delta.
+type `a` and a time delta.
 It is also producing a new `SF` value.
 This shows the
 core idea behind the FarFP library, that `SF` values are functions that vary
 with time.